 - Compiled a list of social media influencers, and emailed them to get them on board and ready to send out a series of tweets

-- Done a FB live for the launch
+- Done a Facebook live for the launch.

 Crowdfunder lesson four – get some money in fast

-I was able to do this by asking people I knew personally, and key members of the Green party locally to put in some money, so at least we got the first couple of thousand in within a few days.
+I was able to do this by asking people I knew personally, and key members of the Green party locally to put in some money.
+We got the first couple of thousand in within a few days.
 There’s nothing worse than a crowdfunder that has no support, so getting initial donations was really important.

 Crowdfunder lesson five – keep the promotion going

 This is a particularly interesting one.
-When you launch something, it’s the most interesting thing in the world to you, and when you do a ton of work to get something going, you kind of want to have a little rest after you’ve done the first bit.
+When you launch something, it’s the most interesting thing in the world to you.
+When you do a ton of work to get something going, you want to have a little rest after the first bit.
 But of course, life doesn’t work like that.

-You have to consistently keep plugging away, because it’s not the most important thing in the world to anyone else, and just because you put something out on Twitter, doesn’t mean that anybody else in the world has ever noticed it.
+You have to consistently keep plugging away because it’s not the most important thing in the world to anyone else.
+Just because you put something out on Twitter, doesn’t mean that anybody else in the world has ever noticed it.

 You have to keep telling people, reminding people, and keep the message going out.
 You also have to keep different variations of the message going out.